 1. Airports: Global Reach, Local Impacts

-The rapid expansion of air passengers and air freight flows fostered by globalization has increased the importance but also the pressure on the global system of airports.
+The rapid expansion of air passengers and air freight flows fostered by globalization has increased the importance and pressure on the global system of airports.
 That system played a key role in the early spread of COVID-19, and the emptying out of airports in early 2020 was an early signal of the profound impacts of the pandemic on the air transport industry.
-On the eve of the pandemic, airports were bigger than ever before in the volumes of traffic they handled, their spatial extent, the distances that separated them from the cities they serve, their costs and economic impacts, their social importance, their environmental externalities, and the political controversies they engendered.
+On the eve of the pandemic, airports were more prominent than ever before in the volumes of traffic they handled, their spatial extent, the distances that separated them from the cities they serve, their costs and economic impacts, their social importance, their environmental externalities, and the political controversies they engendered.
 Ironically, the global importance of airports has exacerbated the local conflicts they provoke in terms of required land, surrounding commercial and manufacturing developments, ground traffic, and aircraft noise.
 There is a large variation in the amount of passenger and freight traffic handled by airports, underlining a hierarchy that can be explained by four major factors:

 - Competing airports.
 If a metropolitan area is serviced by more than one airport, traffic gets diluted since users have more choices, and connectivity is more challenging to establish.
 Therefore, proximity to other airports can impose limitations on traffic growth.

 - Physical capacity.
-Airports have a physical capacity related to the number and length of their runways and their terminals.
+Airports have a physical capacity related to the number and length of their runways and terminals.
 An airport unable to significantly expand its footprint (additional runways and terminals) will not be able to grow beyond a certain threshold, requiring the construction of a new airport at another location.

 A fundamental feature of airports is the degree to which they are embedded at several scales:

 - Global.
 Airports are key articulation points in the circulatory system of the global economy.
 They mediate the flows of passengers and freight.
 The importance of an airport in this regard is a function of its centrality and its intermediacy.
-The former term refers to a node’s role as an origin and destination gateway to a surrounding region, and the latter term refers to the degree to which a node serves as an interchange between different regions.
-The most important passenger and freight airports enjoy either centrality within one of the world’s foremost city regions, intermediacy among key markets, or both.
+The former refers to a node’s role as an origin and destination gateway to a surrounding region, and the latter refers to the degree to which a node serves as an interchange between different regions.
+The most important passenger and freight airports enjoy centrality within one of the world’s foremost city regions, intermediacy among key markets, or both.
 Global outsourcing and offshoring have increased the importance of intermediacy on a global scale.
-For example, one factor propelling the growth of Dubai as an air transport hub is the fact with ultra-long-range aircraft like the B787 and the A350, almost any two locations on earth can be linked via a stop at Dubai International Airport.
+For example, one factor propelling the growth of Dubai as an air transport hub is the fact with ultra-long-range aircraft like the B787 and the A350, almost any two locations on Earth can be linked via a stop at Dubai International Airport.

 - Regional / National.
 While globe-straddling flights have garnered a lot of attention (e.g., Qantas Airways’ launch of the first nonstop flight between Australia and London in 2018), most flights do not cross international boundaries, and an even higher proportion (about 80 percent) stay within the same region.
 At this scale, the network of airports helps tie together nations and regions.
 For instance, the dense intra-regional network of flights through the nearly 300 airports with commercial services in Southeast Asia lace together the economies of the Association of Southeast Asian Nations (ASEAN).

 - Local.
 Airports, especially large ones, are defining features of the communities in which they are set.
-A large airport generates thousands of jobs directly and thousands more via forward and backward linkages.
-For Amsterdam’s Schiphol Airport, it was estimated that 65,000 people were employed at the airport itself in 2013 and that for every person employed directly, about one and a half more were employed in the Greater Amsterdam Area by firms connected to the airport.
+A large airport generates thousands of jobs directly and more via forward and backward linkages.
+For Amsterdam’s Schiphol Airport, it was estimated that 65,000 people were employed at the airport in 2013.
+For every person employed directly, about one and a half more were employed in the Greater Amsterdam Area by firms connected to the airport.
 These connections took the form of forward linkages (i.e. businesses for which the airport is a supplier, such as local tourist attractions and logistics facilities) and backward linkages (i.e. businesses for which the airport is a customer, such as fuel suppliers and construction firms).
 Airports are not just features of a community’s economic geography, however.
 An airport the size of Schiphol is a critically important source of noise pollution and other local environmental effects, a large consumer of land, and a signature piece of the built environment.
 Indeed, the newest airport terminals feature striking roofs and are impressive architectural achievements.

-Similarly, the negative externalities associated with aviation, especially noise and air pollution, are locally concentrated around airports but stem from flights whose very purpose is to transcend the local scale.
-A 2015 study estimated that aviation emissions globally cause 16,000 premature deaths (mainly due to particulate matter emissions) and that almost a third of those deaths are concentrated within 20 kilometers of a commercial airport.
+Similarly, the negative externalities associated with aviation, especially noise and air pollution, are locally concentrated around airports but stem from flights whose purpose is to transcend the local scale.
+A 2015 study estimated that aviation emissions globally cause 16,000 premature deaths (mainly due to particulate matter emissions).
+Almost a third of those deaths are concentrated within 20 kilometers of a commercial airport.
 The brunt of noise falls even more heavily on the local vicinity of airports.
 At London’s Heathrow Airport, for instance, tests found that the noise level beneath the flight path of a departing Airbus A350-1000 (a 330-seat airplane) dropped below 85 decibels (about the same volume as a garbage disposal truck) approximately 6 kilometers from the beginning of the takeoff roll.
-The Airbus A350 was designed for intercontinental flights (e.g., it was used on sectors such as Hong Kong-Madrid and Houston-Doha in mid-2019), but its noise footprint is small and focused on airports and their environs.
+The Airbus A350 was designed for intercontinental flights (e.g., it was used in sectors such as Hong Kong-Madrid and Houston-Doha in mid-2019), but its noise footprint is small and focused on airports and their environs.

 The articulation of airports across several scales exacerbates the potential for significant conflict between those who benefit most from aviation and those who bear the costs.
 One of the most frequent causes of conflict is the siting of airports.